A representative of the teenager has claimed that his move to the Catalan club will not be prevented by the transfer ban imposed on the club by FIFA

 FIFA has imposed a 14-month suspension on the Blaugrana's transfer activity, citing irregularities in the club's acquisition of 10 young players in recent years.

 Jean Louis Dupont, however, believes the ban will not affect Halilovic's move as the deal was already secured prior to FIFA's sanction.

 "I can't imagine that my client will not play for Barcelona.
 This is a pre-penalty operation," said Dupont, speaking to radio station RAC1.

 Dupont also added his belief that FIFA is at risk of denying young players a better quality of life by imposing such sanctions.

 "FIFA has done well in identifying there's a problem but I think they are giving out the wrong medicine.
 If FIFA's ban doesn't allow a future for a child and his family, then it's wrong.

 "It strikes me that if Barca sign a kid of 11, guarantees are given that he will have proper training in a good environment."

-Barcelona have confirmed they will appeal against Fifa's decision.
+Barcelona has confirmed it will appeal against FIFA's decision.